Mini-map

+History

+Mini-maps have been around since the age of arcade video games.
+The term radar was used through the 1980s instead of mini-map.
+Battlezone (1980) and Horizon V (1982), have an overhead-view, circular radar showing the locations of enemies.
+Rally-X (1980) and Defender (1981) have a miniature, rectangular view of the entire scrolling world above or on the side of the play area, allowing players to see enemies that aren't on the screen.

 Features

 Many mini-maps make use of similar features.
 Common features are:

 Fog of war

 In many games using a mini-map, the mini-map begins completely blank, while the map is automatically drawn as the player discovers new areas of the game world.
 After players discover new areas, the terrain of the discovered area often remains visible on the mini-map.
 If the player's characters or units cease to see the area, the area might be covered by a fog of war, so that unit or structure movements in that area will not be shown.
 Things in a fog of war portion of a mini-map may not be updated until they are rediscovered.

 Layers

 Similar to custom layers in Google Earth, some team-oriented multiplayer games, such as Age of Empires II or Empire Earth, allow players to draw temporary lines, signals or markings on the mini-map for others to see.
 This allows for quick communication over large distances in games.